How does governance work in our Trust?

 Directors of the Trust

-Directors of the Trust collectively are The Board – They work directly with the Executive Head to ensure successful delivery of Trust goals.
+Directors of the Trust collectively are The Board – They work directly with the CEO to ensure successful delivery of Trust goals.
 Their primary concern is ensuring the Trust is run properly and to plan strategically for the overall success of every child in each school.
 The Board controls financial and risk management functions for the Trust as a whole.
 Directors hold the Local Governing Bodies accountable for the progress, protection and partnerships of their school – the three Ps.
-They review the workings of the Executive Head.
+They review the workings of the CEO.
 We have eight Directors.